-Pete also spent time in Ireland last year with composer and producer Pol Brennan of the band Clannad, co-writing the title track for the movie 'Property of the State' which premiered at the Galway film Festival and was released and the end of last year.
+Pete and producer Pol Brennan of the band Clannad, co-wrote the title track for the movie 'Property of the State' which premiered at the Galway film Festival prior to going on general release.

-Earlier this year, Pete spent some time working with top songwriters in Nashville after being invited there by American song plugger Gil Grand.
-Gil discovered Pete's music online and was impressed by the story telling aspect of the lyrics and Americana influenced melodies and is now helping Pete to fulfil his ambition to write for established artists in the States.
+American song plugger Gil Grand discovered Pete online and, impressed by the storytelling aspect of the lyrics, is now helping Pete write for established artists in the States.

-More recently, Pete has hooked up with the music company Animal Farm whose MD, Ville Leppanen, saw Pete perform at The Islington in London and was so impressed that he immediately asked to work with him.
+Now living in Kent, Pete has hooked up with the London based music company Animal Farm who’s MD, Ville Leppanen, saw Pete perform and was so impressed that he immediately asked to work with him.
 Pete is now recording in their London studios.